ramotomer/NetSym/README.md

 When Connecting two computers, The first interfaces of their interface-lists that is not connected will be connected to each other.
 If there is no such interface for one of the computers, it will be created.
+Computers can also be connected directly from their interfaces (drawn like little squares next to the computers themselves).
 Each computer starts with a loopback interface.
 Packets that are sent on it are drawn going in circle from the computer back to it.